htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### RETIARIUS

-The [[Retiarius|retiarius]] is often depicted as a lightly armored warrior with a net in one hand and a trident in the other, and this kit gives you the equipment and fighting technique to make that happen.
+The [[Retiarius|retiarius]] is often depicted as a lightly armored warrior with a net in one hand and a trident in the other, and this kit gives you the [[Equipment|equipment]] and fighting technique to make that happen.
 Tie up your foe with a net and then poke them to death!

 ##### EQUIPMENT